 Information for the ward based on Statistics New Zealand census and population data

 Population statistics - user guide(external link) provides an overview of the different population statistics produced by Statistics New Zealand(external link).
-Information about census variables used in these profiles, including definitions and data quality ratings, can be found here(external link).
+Read more about census variables used in these profiles(external link), including definitions and data quality ratings.

 % change 2013-2018

 Banks Peninsula ward

 Note: Includes all people who stated each ethnic group, whether as their only ethnic group or as one of several.
 Where a person reported more than one ethnic group, they have been counted in each applicable group.
 As a result percentages do not add up to 100.
 MELAA = Middle Eastern, Latin American and African.
 The vast majority of people counted in 'Other Ethnicity' recorded ''New Zealander'' on their census form.

 Work and labour force status